allennrbc/Software-Tools-Spring-2024/README.md

 3. According to the BLS many retail jobs do not pay a living wage.
 Our analysis of data from IPUMS.org has found that retail consistently sustains a higher level of part-time workers when compared with other sectors.
 IPUMS is a part of the Institute for Social Research and Data Innovation at the University of Minnesota and is directed by Regents Professor Steven Ruggles. https://cps.ipums.org/cps/

-### Economic welfare of constituents
+## Economic welfare of constituents

-Our stated objective is to address a policy maker working on underemployment and its impact on the economic welfare of their constituents.
+Our stated objective is to address a policy maker working on *underemployment and its impact on the economic welfare* of their constituents.
 Our analysis estimated 415,690 involuntary part-time U.S. retail workers in December 2023.
 The "Waldman Effect" could explain up to 7.36% of involuntary retail workers’ jobs.
 Definitely a starting point for public policy scrutiny aimed at shaving a few percentage points off this figure of economic inviability.

 Although the initial furor over the potential impact on employers of the ACA has not created the feared changes to numbers of employees, nor to the number of hours employees worked, advancing technology is making it easier for employers to identify scheduling needs resulting in last minute changes to employee schedules.

 Technology is not going away and AI will continue to impact work, so finding a way to reduce or eliminate irregular schedules is central to addressing what has become the default at many large chain employers; involuntary part-time employment.

-# slide 26 - HA Should we move this up since it's our analysis?

 Over the past year, Retail has maintained a high percentage of workers who are forced to work part-time because they could only find part-time work.